 What Has Your Experience Been Like In Handling Traffic Ticket Cases?

 I’ve been practicing in the state of Washington for almost nine years.
 The first year I worked at the prosecutor’s office in Kitsap County.
 Then I transitioned to private practice.
 I worked at a large defense firm in Lakewood, WA.
 The main focus at that firm was DUI defense and traffic ticket defense.
 I was there for five years.
 I ran my employer’s traffic infraction practice which is one of the traffic ticket defense firms in the state.
 I fought over 10,000 tickets when working at that office.
-Two and a half years ago I decided it was time to open up my practice, Garguile Law.
+Two and a half years ago I decided it was time to open up my practice, Garguile DUI & Traffic Lawyers.
 We focus on driving-related infractions whether that be civil or criminal.

 Seventy percent of my business is focused on fighting traffic infractions for drivers in courts located around the greater Puget Sound.
 Besides, traffic tickets, I also represent clients facing criminal driving charges, such as DUIs, reckless driving, and driving while license suspended.